 By: Sophie J. Balk, MD, FAAP

-It's also important to know that too-noisy environments can have harmful effects that go beyond hearing.
+But we are also learning that too-noisy environments can have harmful effects that go beyond hearing.
 Read on to learn more.

 What is noise pollution (environmental noise)?